Get the Tata Capital App to apply for Loans & manage your account. Download Now

 • Anomalous mortgage deed: This encompasses any mortgage that does not fall into the above categories.
 It may be a combination of two or more types of mortgage deeds or include specific clauses and conditions not covered by the standard categories.

-Importance of Mortgage Deed?
+Importance of a Mortgage Deed

 • Legal security: A mortgage deed serves as legal documentation, protecting both borrower and lender.